aspose-words/Aspose.Words-API-References/english/net/aspose.words/revision/parentnode/_index.md

 title: Revision.ParentNode
 linktitle: ParentNode
 second_title: Aspose.Words for .NET API Reference
-description: Revision property.
+description: Revision ParentNode property.
 Gets the immediate parent node owner of this revision.
 This property will work for any revision type other than StyleDefinitionChange in C#.
 type: docs
 weight: 40
 url: /net/aspose.words/revision/parentnode/